 Long story short, Babs still doesn’t stand a chance against the Joker, who punches the Bat-Bot so hard that Babs momentarily turns into a RAIDEEN pilot.

-And our second act ends on a pretty… evocative image: Barbara, on her back and unable to move, watching helplessly as the Joker hauls away a badly-beaten father figure.
+And our second act ends on a pretty… evocative note: Barbara on her back, all but paralyzed, watching helplessly as the Joker hauls away a badly-beaten father figure.

 Okay, let’s be fair.
 The Batman is no stranger to The Killing Joke homages, but there’s certainly room for reasonable doubt on this one.
 Especially since Barbara gets out of this jam all by herself, by making the entire suit do a backroll.**